To enter Sales Tax (either Actual Amount or Table Amount) in the TaxAct® program:

 - From within your TaxAct return (Online or Desktop), click Federal.
 On smaller devices, click the menu icon in the upper left-hand corner, then select Federal

-- Click Itemized or Standard Deductions to expand the category and then click Taxes paid
+- Click Itemized or Standard Deductions in the Federal Quick Q&A Topics menu to expand the category and then click Taxes paid

 - Continue to the screen titled Itemized Deductions - Optional State Sales Tax and click Yes

 - The program will proceed with the interview questions for you to enter or review the appropriate information